Shadi Amin: Biography

 Prior to leaving Iran, Amin had to hide her sexuality in public, though she had freedom to express herself in her own family.
 Amin was politically active starting in 1979, when she was only 14: she was against Khomeini's rule.
+She was one of the supporters and members of OIPFG.
 Eventually, she had to flee in 1983, traveling to Pakistan, through Istanbul and Berlin to settle in Frankfurt.

 She has researched gender discrimination, systematic oppression against women and the state of female homosexuals and transgender people in the Islamic Republic of Iran publishing a book called Gender X with her findings.
 An English synthesis of her findings by Raha Bahreini has been published as well, entitled Diagnosing Identities, Wounding Bodies.
 Amin has studied LGBT people in Turkey and describes Turkey as a place where people from Iran can readily seek political asylum.

 She is a founding member of the Iranian Women's Network Association (SHABAKEH) and is currently one of the coordinators of the Iranian Lesbian Network (6Rang).
 As a coordinator for 6Rang, she comments on United Nations recommendations for human rights in Iran.
 She is also a co-founder of the organization Justice for Iran.